turris-cz/user-docs/docs/basics/reforis/diagnostics/diagnostics.md

 !!! important
-    If you come across any error and it is possible not to reboot the router, please **don’t reboot it** before collecting the logs.
-All logs are saved in the router memory, and they will be erased if you reboot.
+    If you come across any error and it is possible not to reboot the router, please **don’t reboot it** before collecting the diagnostics (or system logs).
+All this data is saved in the router memory, and it will be erased if you reboot.

 If you just rebooted the router, let it gather some data first.
-Logs from a freshly rebooted router, which have been downloaded before the occurrence of the error, usually don’t help us to identify the cause of the error.
+Diagnostics from a freshly rebooted router, which have been downloaded before the occurrence of the error, usually don’t help us to identify the cause of the error.

 ## How to get information